brainandbodycode/brainandbodycode.github.io/content/home.md

 ---
 src: /img/index-hero-img.jpeg
 ---
-# WHY BRAIN AND BODY THERAPY?
+# Why Brain and Body Therapy?

 At **Brain and Body Therapy** we treat the body as a whole and utilize various treatment techniques to harmonize the different systems involved in keeping our bodies alive.
 One of our goals is to lessen the barrier of self-care by providing in-home services, meaning we travel to your house for your session!
 We specialize in pregnancy and postpartum massage as well as pediatric bodywork.
 Our techniques include cupping, craniosacral, swedish / relaxation, and Masgutova Neurosensorimotor Reflex Integration (MNRI).
 ::